nualagr/dargan-health-foods/README.md

 1. Navigated to the [Heroku](https://www.heroku.com/) site.
 2. Logged in to the site.
-3. Created a new app on the Heroku website by clicking the "New" button on the dashboard.
+3. Created a new app on the Heroku website by clicking the 'New' button on the dashboard.
    ![alt text](documentation/readme-images/heroku-new-app-button.png "New App button on Heroku.")

 <br>